These beautiful, geometric masks are perfect for imaginative play and for unique Halloween costumes!

 Learning Outcomes: Exercise fine motor skills.
 Practice mosaic technique, which can be used on a variety of other projects.
 Talk about self-expression.
 Create a fun costume piece or wall-worthy artwork!

 Start with one of our African masks flat on your work surface.
-In order to keep things neat, try using our classroom bowls to hold a small amount of white glue and the mosaics!
+In order to keep things neat, try using our Bright Bowls to hold a small amount of white glue and the mosaics!
 We suggest asking students to plan their designs out before they glue the mosaics down.
 It is hard to change a design once the glue is down!

 Once students have their designs, use a goo spreader to place a thin layer of glue on the top section of the mask.
 Lay down your mosaics in the glue.
 Repeat this process until your mosaic is complete.
 Allow the glue to dry completely.